How to best attain knowledge or skill.

 What books do you recommend for the aspiring DBA?

-Update: I'm particularly looking for sql-server and PostgreSQL books (though books geared ...
+Update: I'm particularly looking for sql-server and PostgreSQL books (though books geared towards ...